miketon/JupyterJeep/fastai_exercises/fastai.mm.md

                 - @audit - Example of category to code?
           - 7 - **[ MultiCategoryBlock ]**
             - **multiple labels** per item (multi-label classification)
-              - handles the **one-hot encoding** needed for such tasks
+              - handles the **one-hot encoding** ⛳ needed for such tasks
-                - @audit - What is one-hot encoding?
+                - ☑️ @udit-ok : one-hot encoding == array of 0 with only a single 1 flag
+                - for each image, each label can be one-hot encoded
+                  - and then collectively gathered, resulting in multiple labels
           - 8 - **[ RegressionBlock ]**
             - continuous (**regression**) targets
               - handles tasks where the target is a **single continuous** value